El Niño–Southern Oscillation

 Each country that monitors the ENSO has a different threshold for what constitutes an El Niño or La Niña event, which is tailored to their specific interests.

-El Niño and La Niña affect the global climate and disrupt normal weather patterns, which as a result can lead to intense storms in some places and droughts in others.
-El Niño events cause short-term (approximately 1 year in length) spikes in global average surface temperature while La Niña events cause short term surface cooling.
+El Niño and La Niña affect the global climate and disrupt normal weather patterns, which can lead to intense storms in some places and droughts in others.
+El Niño events cause short-term (approximately one year in length) spikes in global average surface temperature, while La Niña events cause short term surface cooling.
 Therefore, the relative frequency of El Niño compared to La Niña events can affect global temperature trends on timescales of around ten years.
-The countries most affected by ENSO are developing countries that are bordering the Pacific Ocean and are dependent on agriculture and fishing.
+The countries most affected by ENSO are developing countries that are bordering the Pacific Ocean and dependent on agriculture and fishing.

 In climate change science, ENSO is known as one of the internal climate variability phenomena.
 Future trends in ENSO due to climate change are uncertain, although climate change exacerbates the effects of droughts and floods.
 The IPCC Sixth Assessment Report summarized the scientific knowledge in 2021 for the future of ENSO as follows: "In the long term, it is very likely that the precipitation variance related to El Niño–Southern Oscillation will increase".
 The scientific consensus is also that "it is very likely that rainfall variability related to changes in the strength and spatial extent of ENSO teleconnections will lead to significant changes at regional scale".

 Definition and terminology

-Southern Oscillation Index timeseries from 1876 to 2025.
+The Southern Oscillation Index from 1876 to 2025.
 The Southern Oscillation is the atmospheric component of El Niño.
 This component is an oscillation in surface air pressure between the tropical eastern and the western Pacific Ocean waters.

-The El Niño–Southern Oscillation is a single climate phenomenon that periodically fluctuates between three phases: Neutral, La Niña or El Niño.
+The El Niño–Southern Oscillation is a single climate phenomenon that recurs in three phases: Neutral, La Niña or El Niño.
 La Niña and El Niño are opposite phases in the oscillation which are deemed to occur when specific ocean and atmospheric conditions are reached or exceeded.

-An early recorded mention of the term "El Niño" ("The Boy" in Spanish) to refer to climate occurred in 1892, when Captain Camilo Carrillo told the geographical society congress in Lima that Peruvian sailors named the warm south-flowing current "El Niño" because it was most noticeable around Christmas.
+The warming phase of the sea surface temperature is known as "El Niño", and its cooling phase as "La Niña".
+The "Southern Oscillation" is the oscillation in surface air pressure between the tropical eastern Pacific Ocean waters and the tropical western Pacific Ocean waters.

-The capitalized term El Niño refers to the Christ Child, Jesus, because periodic warming in the Pacific near South America is usually noticed around Christmas.
+An early recorded mention of the term "El Niño" ("The Boy" in Spanish) in a climate context occurred in 1892, when Captain Camilo Carrillo reported to the geographical society congress in Lima that Peruvian sailors named the warm, south-flowing current after the Christ Child, as it typically appeared around Christmas.